-- provide a sounding board for the Chairman and serve as an intermediary to the other directors where necessary
+- provide a sounding board for the Chair and serve as an intermediary to the other directors where necessary

-- chair meetings of the directors in the absence of the Chairman
+- chair meetings of the directors in the absence of the Chair

-- lead discussions on the performance and commitment of the Chairman
+- lead discussions on the performance and commitment of the Chair

 - attend meetings with major shareholders to listen to their views so as to develop a balanced understanding of any issues and concerns which they may have.